dotnet-presentations/blazor-workshop/docs/03-show-order-status.md

 What's more, we'll also account for the possibility of `OrderId` being invalid.
 This might happen if:

 * No such order exists
-* Or later, when we've implement authentication, if the order is for a different user and you're not allowed to see it
+* Or later, when we've implemented authentication, if the order is for a different user and you're not allowed to see it

 Before we can implement the polling, we'll need to add the following directives at the top of `OrderDetails.razor`, typically directly under the `@page` directive: